Catholic Education Honor Roll Program Overview

 – Catholic Curriculum Standards.
 A resource for educators to ensure that a Catholic worldview is appropriately integrated into all areas of academic instruction.

 – The Call to Teach: Expectations for the Catholic Educator in Magisterial Teaching.
-A booklet presenting Church teachings describing how educators fulfill their essential role as witnesses to the faith in word in deed.
+A booklet presenting Church teachings describing how educators fulfill their essential role as witnesses to the faith in word and in deed.

 – Faith and Morals Language in Catholic School Teacher Employment Documents: Best Practices Brief.
 A compilation of best practices in Catholic school employment agreements articulating the expectations of teachers in the areas of faith and morals.